Heiss/feeds2file/README.md

 latest-news
 ```

+In the latest-news file, you can find all your news-items appended with the domain, where the news was posted.
+Now you can use it further.

 ### Little explanation
 This little scripts contain a while-loop, so the feed2file executable will be run forever.
 This is a convenient workaround, so the executable don't need the while-loop.
 If you want to run the program on your own and don't need the while-loop, you can run the feed2file program.
 Otherwise run the script for your OS with the while-loop.